-In the recent works in \cite{DonGuo20,DonGuo20b}, the idea of using the Riemannian metric tensor for post-possessing and analyzing geometric errors has been employed in gradient recovery (post-processing of numerical solutions) and tangential vector fields computation on manifolds with linear SFEM, which turns out to be successful.
-This motivates us to further develop the ideas in \cite{DonGuo20,DonGuo20b} to higher-order SFEMs and DG methods, and to a priori error analysis.
-In this paper, we take the Laplace-Beltrami equations and their corresponding eigenvalue problems as background models.
-Different from the analysis methods widely adopted in the literature, we take an intrinsic viewpoint.
-By directly estimating the approximation error of the Riemannian metric tensors, the error analysis of numerical solutions, particularly for the geometric errors, becomes more transparent in comparison to existing results.
-Instead of working on an abstract unified DG framework as in \cite{AntDedMadStaStiVer15, ABCM2001}, we concentrate on the so-called interior penalty DG method \cite{Arn82, DiEr2012, Rivi2008,HeWa2008} for solving the mentioned two representative problems.
-Notice that convergence rates of DG methods for eigenvalue problems on planar domain have been studied, e.g., in \cite{AntBufPer06}, and higher-order SFEMs for eigenvalue problems were proposed and analyzed in \cite{BonDemOwe18}.
-Especially, it was observed in \cite{BonDemOwe18} that there is a non-synchronization phenomenon between the geometric error and the function approximation error in terms of eigenvalue convergence rates.
-Whether the error rates in \cite{BonDemOwe18} sharp or not was an open question.
-This paper aims to overcome the above constraints and address the open issues.
+In recent works \cite{DonGuo20,DonGuoGuo24}, the idea of using the Riemannian metric tensor for post-processing and analyzing geometric errors has been employed in gradient recovery (post-processing of numerical solutions) and computation of tangential vector fields on manifolds using linear SFEM, which has proven successful.
+This motivates us to further develop the ideas presented in \cite{DonGuo20,DonGuoGuo24} for higher-order SFEMs and DG methods, as well as for {\it a priori} error analysis.
+In this paper, we consider the Laplace-Beltrami equation and its corresponding eigenvalue problem as model equations.
+Different from the methods widely adopted in the literature, we take an intrinsic viewpoint.
+By directly estimating the approximation error of Riemannian metric tensors, the error analysis of numerical solutions, particularly for geometric errors, becomes more transparent in comparison with existing results.
+Instead of focusing on an abstract unified DG framework as presented in \cite{AntDedMadStaStiVer15, ABCM2001}, we concentrate on the interior penalty DG method \cite{Arn82, DiEr2012, Rivi2008,HeWa2008} for solving these representative problems.
+It is worth noting that convergence rates of DG methods for eigenvalue problems on planar domains have been studied, for example in \cite{AntBufPer06}, and higher-order SFEMs for eigenvalue problems were proposed and analyzed in \cite{BonDemOwe18}.
+Particularly observed in \cite{BonDemOwe18} was a non-synchronization phenomenon between geometric error and function approximation error in terms of eigenvalue convergence rates.
+Whether the error bounds presented in \cite{BonDemOwe18} are sharp or not remains an open question.
+As a side product, this paper will overcome these restrictions and address these open issues.